 I bet you didn’t know that with just a few ingredients and 10 minutes of active prep, plain yogurt can turn into a luscious and refreshing dessert recipe with mango!
 It is just what you want to eat after a big meal.
-And if you are looking for another mango recipe, see my easy homemade mango liqueur.
+And if you are looking for other mango recipes, see my easy homemade mango liqueur and Light & Airy Mango Mousse.

 Inspired by a popular dessert in the western coastal states of Maharashtra and Gujarat, this simple recipe is a great back-pocket gift that will keep on giving.
 Mango custard needs some chilling time so, you can even make it the day before.